AqwamCreates/DataPredict-Axon/docs/Tutorials/GettingStartedWithDeepReinforcementLearning.md

     local currentEnvironmentFeatureTensor = fetchEnvironmentFeatureTensor(previousEnvironmentFeatureTensor, action)

-    action = DeepQLearning:predict(currentEnvironmentFeatureTensor)[1][1]
+    local actionTensor = Model{currentEnvironmentFeatureTensor}

     local reward = getReward(currentEnvironmentFeatureTensor)

-    DeepQLearning:categoricalUpdate(previousEnvironmentFeatureTensor, reward, action, currentEnvironmentFeatureTensor, 0) -- update() is called whenever a step is made.
+    DeepSARSA:categoricalUpdate{previousEnvironmentFeatureTensor, reward, action, currentEnvironmentFeatureTensor, 0} -- update() is called whenever a step is made.
 The value of zero indicates that the current environment feature tensor is not a terminal state.

     previousEnvironmentFeatureTensor = environmentTensor